 A handler is a function that processes a particular phase of a request.
-Apache processes requests in phases - read the request, process headers, provide content, etc. For every phase, it will call handlers, provided by either the Apache core or one of its modules, such as mod_python which passes control to functions provided by the user and written in Python.
-A handler written in Python is not any different from a handler written in C, and follows these rules:
+Apache processes requests in phases - read the request, process headers, provide content, etc. For every phase, it will call handlers, provided by either the Apache core or one of its modules, such as mod_python, which passes control to functions provided b the user and written in Python.
+A handler written in Python is not any different than a handler written in C, and follows these rules:

 Every handler can return: